-You will be advised during your consultation on the full risks and possible side effects of receiving Asian Eyelid surgery, and you will be advised on proper aftercare of your incision sites post-surgery in order to reduce the risk of infection and adverse effects.
+You will be advised during your consultation on the full risks and possible side effects of receiving this surgery, and you will be advised on proper aftercare of your incision sites post-surgery in order to reduce the risk of infection and adverse effects.

 During healing, it may take the new eyelid a month or two to achieve optimum shape and height, but the results are long-term.
 As incisions are typically made in the upper eyelid region, there is virtually no visible scarring.

-Doctor Sumida will determine with you during your initial consultation whether Asian eyelid surgery is an appropriate procedure for you and your overall expectations.
+Doctor Sumida will determine with you during your initial consultation whether this surgery is an appropriate procedure for you and your overall expectations.